-In 2019, there are about 25 collaborations taking place involving more than 60 students.
-The ongoing work is supervised by more than six faculty members.
+For example, in 2019, there are about 25 collaborations taking place involving more than 60 students.
+The on-going work is supervised by more than six faculty members.
 The soundtracks are composed in 5.1 especially for presentation at national and international festivals, and a two-channel version of the soundtrack is prepared for net distribution services.